jpype-project/jpype/doc/userguide.rst

 ~~~~~~~~~~~~~~~~~

 The JNI API defines a method called destroyJVM().
 However, this method does
 not work.
-That is, Sun's JVMs do nto allow unloading.
+That is, Sun's JVMs do not allow unloading.
 For this reason, after
 calling shutdownJVM(), if you attemps calling startupJVM() again you will get
 a non-specific exception.
 There is nothing wrong (that I can see) in JPype.
 So if Sun get's around to supporting its own properly, or if you use JPype